 The final amount of the grant is calculated by the Commission at the time of the payment of the balance.
-The calculation method is explained in detail in section 5 of the Guide for Applicants (part A).
+The calculation method is explained in detail in section in AGA - Annotated Grant Agreement: aga en.pdf (europa.eu).

 11.6.
 Reporting, payment arrangements and guarantees